Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Results and Interpretations

 Investigating the various NLP tasks involved with applying Yor\`{u}b\'{a} language has revealed improved and promising results over the years.
 These NLP tasks or solutions synthesis considered the application of the language either as a monolingual NLP research or as part of a bilingual or multilingual task---only considered when there is a vivid emphasis on the language. \\

-Efforts have been made to democratize the numbering system of Yor\`{u}b\'{a} language through NLP with an earlier study \cite{akinade2014_number-to-text}, which tried to develop a computational system for converting cardinal numbers into their Yor\`{u}b\'{a} number names in a number-to-text conversion task.
-Similarly, \cite{elesemoyo_numeral} develops a machine translation system for translating English number text into Yor\`{u}b\'{a} text, considering the context.
+Efforts have been made to democratize the numbering system of Yor\`{u}b\'{a} language through NLP, with earlier studies by making digital content and technologies more inclusive and usable for native speakers. \cite{akinade2014_number-to-text} tried to develop a computational system for converting cardinal numbers into their Yor\`{u}b\'{a} number names in a number-to-text conversion task, enabling machine-readable and voice-accessible numerical expressions in Yor`{u}b'{a}.
+Similarly, \cite{elesemoyo_numeral} develops a machine translation system that translates English number expressions into Yor\`{u}b\'{a} text, taking into account the linguistic and syntactic context in which the numbers appear.
 While the former focused on the text normalization task, a core foundational NLP task required in this research domain, the latter focused on machine translation.
 Moreover, diacritic restoration, an important component of text normalization tasks, has been given considerable research efforts, as seen from \cite{orife_sequence2sequence, ayogu2021_diacritic, alqahtani2019_efficient_CNN, alqahtani2019investigating_input-output_diacritic} studies.
 Ultimately, three studies \cite{oluwaseyi2024_spelling, oladiipo2020_spelling_error_patterns, asahiah2023_diacritic} have made efforts toward improving spell-checking and correction in the Yor\`{u}b\'{a} texts.
 These tasks are crucial for accurately representing texts in the language, thereby improving the availability of quality data. \\

 The need to understand sentence structure due to its importance for the syntactic parsing of text has also made parts-of-speech tagging essential research towards improving Yor\`{u}b\'{a} NLP.
 This involves assigning grammatical categories, such as nouns, adjectives, adverbs, etc., to words based on the meaning or context.
 Four studies \cite{dione2023_masakha_pos, Abiola_hidden_markov, ayogu2017comparative, enikuomehin_implementation_lagos_women} worked on this task, whereas \cite{dione2023_masakha_pos} involved $20$ typologically diverse African languages, in which Yor\`{u}b\'{a} was a key subset of.
 Similarly, NLP tasks involving morphological induction \cite{adegbola2022_automatic_morphology} and analysis \cite{agbeyangi2016_morphological_standard_yoruba_nouns, adegbola2016_pattern-based} were explored as these are essential for breaking words into their roots and affixes.
 In addition, two studies \cite{asahiah2021_comparison, akinwonmi2024_rule-based_misanalysis} investigated syllabification tasks, which involve breaking words into their syllables.
 These tasks are essential for ensuring precise semantic and syntactic parsing in texts. \\